sonic-net/sonic-mgmt/docs/testplan/MACsec-test-plan.md

    - The DUT expects to capture the clear PFC packet

 #### Verify SNMP request/response works across interface with macsec configuration.
-  Configure the macsec profile on interface and check if the snmp walk succeeds from the peer VM.
+- Configure the macsec profile on interface and check if the snmp walk succeeds from the peer VM.

 ### Testcase : Deployment usecases and fault handling scenario's
   This testcase covers the various fault scenario's and the expected behavior.

 #### Link flap on an interface with macsec configured.
-  - MKA session can be recovered from the link flap if the port remains up for less than 6 secs (MKA protocol timeout)
+- MKA session can be recovered from the link flap if the port comes back up in < 6 secs (MKA lietime)
 - If the port is down for more than 6 sec, MKA session will create a new session.

-#### Link flap of a portchannel member which has macsec configured.
+#### Link flap on a portchannel member which has macsec configured.
-  Consider case when
+- When the member interface flaps and it is the only portchannel member
-    - this interface is the only member of portchannel
+    - Expect the Portchannel to go down and come up depending on whether the member port comes back in 6 secs (MKA lietime)
-    - the portchannel has more member ports, all macsec enabled - and one of the member port flaps.
+- When one member interface flaps, but the Portchannel has more member ports, all macsec enabled.
-    - Portchannel behaviour when there is a mismatch of config in member interfaces.
+    - Expect Portchannel to remain up.

 #### MACsec session cannot be established under wrong MKA configuration
-  1. If the CAK is mis-matched, the MACsec cannot be established.
+- If the CAK is mis-matched, the MACsec cannot be established.
-  2. In this scenario, check the behaviour of interface state, If the interface status stays UP, how is control plane protocols eg: BGP will behave ?
-The session will not be established.
+    - In this scenario, check the behaviour of interface state, If the interface status stays UP, how is control plane protocols behave, eg: BGP session will not be established.

 #### Config reload done on DUT with macsec configuration
-  1. The macsec sessions to come back up.
+- The macsec sessions will go down and come back up.
-  2. The protocols on top like LACP, LLDP, BGP have all the sessions up.
+- The control protocol sessions like LACP, LLDP, BGP get established again over the macsec interfaces.

 #### COPP
   TODO